vessokolev/radius_log_parser/README.md

 ## Pre-requsites

-To execute the script one needs to have installed the recent [Python](http://python.org) 2.7 or 3.x.
+To execute the script one needs to have installed the recent [Python](http://python.org) 3.x.

 ## Download the code